 Shannon diversity (H), Shannon Equitability index (EH) and Simpson’s Dominance indices were computed as follows (as in Magurran, 1988).

-Where: H = the Shannon diversity index; Pi = fraction of the entire population made up of species i; S = number of species encountered; ∑ = sum from species 1 to species S. Shannon’s equitability (EH) computed by dividing H by Hmax (where Hmax = lnS).
+Where: H = the Shannon diversity index; Pi = fraction of the entire population made up of species i; S = number of species encountered; ∑ = sum from species 1 to species S. Shannon’s equitability (EH) is computed by dividing H by Hmax (where Hmax = lnS).
 Shannon’s evenness (EH) = H / Hmax = H / ln S. Whilst, Simpson’s dominance index (D) was computed with following formula.
 D = ∑ ni(ni-1)/N(N-1) where D is measure of dominance; ni = the number of individuals in the ith species; N = the total number of individuals of all the species in the sample.

 2.3.
 Population structure

-All the recorded young plants were classed in to four height classes as per their height (cm): 1) < 20 cm; 2) 20.1-40 cm; 3) 40.1-100 cm; and, 4) > 100 cm-< 10 cm gbh.
+All the recorded young plants were classified into four height classes as per their height (cm): 1) < 20 cm; 2) 20.1-40 cm; 3) 40.1-100 cm; and 4) > 100 cm-< 10 cm gbh.
 The sum of young plants in each of the four height classes and their contribution to the site total density were computed.
-Population structure was determined for all study sites by calculating the contribution of four height classes to the site young plant density.
+Population structure was determined at all study sites by calculating the contribution of four height classes to the site's young-plant density.

 3. results and discussion